gazben/R5-COP-Verification/README.md

 How to run the demo:
-  * Copy the package in your source folder ( ~/ros/src$ )
-  * Open a terminal window, change your directiory to your workspace directory
+  * Open a terminal in the catkin_ws folder (/home/user/catkin_ws
-  * Start roscore:
+  * Create the symlink to the /src folder by running the ln -s command above

   ```
  roscore